No matter how hard I try to avoid it, every now and then I learn something new.

 And I thought: Yes.
 That's it exactly.

-I am, for the first time in my life, living in a Scandinavian culture.
-And I am, by birth and acculturation, a Mediterranean.
+For the first time in my life I'm living in a Scandinavian culture.
+And I am, by birth and thorough acculturation, a Mediterranean.

 My wife and I moved to Sequim when my mother-in-law's health declined.
 My wife wanted to take care of her.
 Whither she goest, so too must I.